 We reached the restaurant intact, my nerves jangling.
 I did not grasp what happened during E’s day, but our reception was positive.
 Dinner raced by, difficult to remember.
 I recalled, however, one fellow as being a maverick.
 Perhaps too much so, for his own career’s sake–like a supporting character in an Armageddon movie who helps the hero save the world but dies for dramatic effect.
 The senior scientist charmed me.
 Wise, earthy and self-possessed, he could be a white-collar cult leader.

 We ordered beers and then dinner.
-Since I assumed that we were paying my way I ordered an expensive dish out of confusion over the menu.
-My expensive choice resulted in one of the fellows having a salad.
-I did not realize my mistake until it was too late and felt absolutely mortified.
-We left extra cash to pay, but I did not understand if it was taken or refused.
+Since I assumed that Egor and I were paying my way, I ordered an expensive dish out of confusion over the menu.
+My luxurious choice resulted in one fellow having a salad.
+I did not realize my mistake until too late.
+People say, “I could have died!” when embarrassed.
+I understood that with my whole mortified body, which burned and tingled for twenty minutes.
+We left extra cash to pay, but I did not comprehend if it was taken or refused.

-I was flattened by disbelief.
-I did not know what to say to my husband.
-I’d been so selfish ans self occupied all day, I did not want to add to his hurt.
-After the call, we lay side by side and held hands.
-We cried quiet tears and said nothing.
+Disbelief flattened me.
+What could I say to my husband except “I am so sorry.”?
+I’d been so selfish and self-occupied all day; I did not want to add to his hurt.
+After the call, we lay side by side holding hands, crying quiet tears, and saying nothing.